Projected Entangled Pair States for Lattice Gauge Theories with Dynamical Fermions: Methods

 Finally, our state is gauge invariant --- it is an eigenstate of the operator defined in equation~\eqref{eq:gauge-operator}.
 In particular, it satisfies equation~\eqref{eq:no-static-charges} (or equivalently equation~\eqref{eq:ph-gauge-operator}, which defines gauge-invariance for the transformed fermionic operators), though the ansatz is general enough to handle other sectors as well~\cite{kelman_2024}.

-\subsection{Algorithm}
+\subsubsection{Algorithm}

-We wish to study the system described in section~\ref{sec:system} by finding its ground state.
+We wish to study the system described in the ~\nameref{sec:system} subsection of the~\nameref{sec:methods} section by finding its ground state.
 To do so, we employ a variational Monte Carlo procedure.
 The key insight is that the expectation value of any observable can be written as

 where the summation is over all possible gauge field configurations (in the results presented here, we do not make use of gauge fixing). $F_{\mathcal{O}}\left(\mathcal{G}\right)$ can be expressed in terms of the covariance matrices of the state, and